 For citizenship applications, it would be wise to follow the necessary procedures and submit the required documentation.
-Meanwhile, applicants for the Certificate of Czech citizenship born before 1 January 1993, who do not have a valid proof of their Czech citizenship, can get more information about the necessary documents and the correct procedure to follow by clicking here.
+Applicants for the Certificate of Czech citizenship born before 1 January 1993, who don’t have a valid proof of their Czech citizenship need to gather the necessary documents and follow the correct procedure as explained on the Embassy’s website.

 Working in the Czech Republic

 The general economic environment in the Czech Republic is positive overall.
-With one of the highest GDP growth rates in the European Union, one of the lowest unemployment rates as well as rising standards of living, it is no surprise that 11% of the working population is made up of UK nationals.
+With one of the highest GDP growth rates in the European Union, one of the lowest unemployment rates as well as rising standards of living and reasonable cost of living in the Czech Republic, it is no surprise that 11% of the working population is made up of UK nationals.